mvccore/ext-tool-mimetype-extension/README.md

 - Mimetype(s) strings array from file extension string
 - Extension(s) strings array from file mimetype string

-This extension doesn't use PHP `mime_content_type()` function to recognize files by magic bytes sequence.
+This extension doesn't use PHP `mime_content_type()` function.
-It does form `input:file` validator itself - using PHP `fionfo` extension.
-This extension has only list of mimetypes and extensions to properly serve, which file extension(s) could have uploaded file with discovered mimetype by `finfo` extension and to properly serve, which file mimetype(s) could have defined accepting file extension in `<input type="file" accept=".ext" />` accept attribute.
+To recognize which mimetype has uploaded file by magic bytes does form control (`input:file`) validator itself using PHP `fionfo` extension.
+This extension has only list of mimetypes and extensions to properly decide, which file extension could be finally stored on server HDD after magic bytes recognition.

 ## Mimetypes And Extensions Sources